 Transfluor Cell-Based GPCR Assay

-A powerful functional assay to detect compound activity against known and/or orphan GPCR targets in a high content screening environment.
+Detects compound activity against known and/or orphan GPCR targets in a high content screening environment

-Leveraging the principle that virtually all GPCRs rapidly undergo deactivation or "desensitization" by a common pathway, the Transfluor® Assay is a cell-based fluorescence assay used to screen for G-protein coupled receptor (GPCR) ligands and other potential drugs that regulate GPCRs.
+The Transfluor® Assay is a cell-based fluorescence assay used to screen for G-protein coupled receptor (GPCR) ligands and other potential drugs that regulate GPCRs by deactivating or desensitizing a common pathway.
 By attaching a fluorescent label to beta-arrestin, the location of the receptor-arrestin complex may be monitored during receptor activation.
 Since desensitization only occurs with an activated receptor, monitoring beta-arrestin translocation and subsequent receptor recycling provides a method to detect the activation of any GPCR.

 - Validated with over 100 GPCRs, the Transfluor assay provides the assurance to work across all GPCR classes (Class I, II, III), regardless of interacting G-protein (Gs, Gi/o and Gq/11).